 Wasn't there a major flood in Yosemite recently?

 The great flood of January 1 - 3, 1997 flooded Yosemite Valley and elsewhere in the Merced River canyon, causing significant damage to roads, buildings, campgrounds, and utilities, and closing the Valley to visitors for about 11 weeks.
 High-water marks from that flood are posted at various places in Yosemite Valley for visitors to admire.
 There was also some minor flooding in Yosemite Valley on May 16, 2005.

 Are there paid and volunteer jobs available in Yosemite National Park?

 Yosemite National Park has information about paid and volunteer employment on its Web site.
-There you will find information about working for the National Park Service (in the federal government); DNC Parks & Resorts at Yosemite, the primary concessioner; Yosemite Conservancy (formerly the Yosemite Association and the Yosemite Fund); Yosemite Institute; and the Ansel Adams Gallery.
+There you will find information about working for the National Park Service (in the federal government); Yosemite Hospitality LLC, a subsidiary of Aramark, the primary concessioner; Yosemite Conservancy; Yosemite Institute; and the Ansel Adams Gallery.